 One of our collaborators, Dr. Alice Domar, is a practicing reproductive health psychologist, the Director of the Domar Centers for Mind/Body Health and an associate professor at Harvard Medical School, part-time.
 Through her research, it has been shown that there is a correlation between stress and fertility.
 Domar’s Center offers a 10-week mind/body program which includes stress management, relaxation techniques including yoga and meditation, and strategies to improve health habits so that participants learn ways to overcome negative thought patterns and achieve improved physical and psychological health.

-Rita Health not only seeks to make life as future parents less daunting but to create a world where we feel empowered to transform our reactions to the circumstances in our lives and to increase the resources available to us.
+At Rita, we not only seek to make life as future parents less daunting but to create a world where we feel empowered to transform our reactions to the circumstances in our lives and to increase the resources available to us.

 Trying to conceive is a stressful endeavor for many, and it could also negatively affect your mental outlook when it comes to your fertility.
 Stress has long been suspected to impact fertility in a wide variety of ways.
 For example, when faced with stressful situations, our body produces cortisol, known as the stress hormone.

 High cortisol levels can negatively affect both male and female reproductive systems, and it can delay or suppress ovulation in women.
 So how do you know if stress is the culprit when you're struggling to conceive?
 Rita Health aims to be proactive in our approach to fertility health, so you may want to consider these five stress-reduction strategies.

 Find Something You Enjoy Doing That Makes You Feel Happy

 The more relaxed you are, the better.
 Now is the perfect time to tap into your inner creativity!
 Set aside some time to read your favorite book, watch a highly recommended tv show, take up a new hobby, return to the passions of your childhood, or spend some quality time with a loved one.